NickLojas/Practice/README.md

 4. Stack Overflow Post - A mock blogging website post that includes controlling the upvote/downvotes and descriptions for a post object

+5. Workflow Engine - A simple project to practice using interfaces